top of page

 This course identifies concepts fundamental to the planning, design, operation, and management of transportation systems.
 It aims to impart a systems perspective to transportation problems: that a transportation system should be viewed as a unified whole to be evaluated within the overall functional, social, economic, and political system of a given region rather than just the local effects of a particular action.
 This course is concerned only with providing the basic framework onto which many different areas of specialization can be added through later coursework and practical experience.
 Topics include the framework for transportation systems analysis, analysis of transportation demand, analysis of transportation system performance and supply, traffic assignment and equilibrium, and brief introductions to related methodological areas.

-Fall 19, Fall 20, Fall 21, Spring 23
+Fall 19, Fall 20, Fall 21, Spring 23, Fall 23

 CIE500-BEN Applied Optimization for Intermodal Transportation